Nest Protect Review: Way More Than Just A Smoke Detector

 As important as smoke and carbon monoxide alarms are, some homes are inadequately equipped.
 Those systems rely on battery power alone.
 But when the power in those batteries diminishes, these devices designed to save us, could fail us.

-That’s where owing a smart device like Nest Protect comes in.
+That’s where owning a smart smoke alarm like Nest Protect comes in.
 When your batteries lose power, Nest Protect sends an alert to you on your smart phone and/or tablet.
 It tells you what and where the problem is.
 It tells you if there is smoke or carbon monoxide present so you can take action immediately.

 Nest Protect provides the intel and protection you need – when you need it.
 But it won’t automatically set off an obnoxious horn that rattles your bones.
 Instead, you’ll receive a friendly voice alert so you can handle that burning toast, or smoking oven before the alarm sounds.